 Providenciales has an abundance of taxis, and you won't have a problem finding one at the Providenciales International Airport (PLS), at the larger hotels or resorts, or in the central Grace Bay area.

 Taxi pickup at almost any location on Providenciales is also easy to book by phone or email.
 Due to the island’s small size, transit and wait times rarely exceed 20 minutes, and most taxis companies are able to respond in about 10 minutes.

 Nearly all taxis in the Turks and Caicos are larger transportation vans, such as the Ford E-Series or Chevrolet Express vans.
 These vehicles offer ample space and can comfortably carry more than seven passengers with luggage.

 The Turks and Caicos generally does not have any the smaller taxi cabs or cars that are common elsewhere in the world.

-Many taxis on Providenciales speed excessively over the 40 MPH speed limit, and a few pedestrians have been killed as a result.
-If your taxi is speeding, ask that the driver remain within the speed limit.
+Some taxis on Providenciales greatly exceed the 40 MPH (65 KPH) speed limit.
+If your taxi is driving recklessly, please ask that the driver remain within the speed limit.

 Expect to pay around $28-34 for two people from the airport to a Grace Bay hotel or resort.

-We recommend that you write down the number of a local taxi service in case one is needed while on your trip.
+We recommend that you keep the number of a local taxi service in case one is needed while on your trip.